warbe-maker/warbe-maker.github.io/_posts/2020-10-02-Dictionary-instantly-ordered.markdown

 End Sub
 ```
 #### Ascending by key case sensitive
 In the below example the _VBComponents_ of _ThisWorkbook_ are added ordered in ascending sequence case sensitive.
-The order criteria is the name property of the key object:
+The order criteria is the key which means the sort order is by the key object's name property.
 ```vbscript
 Private Sub DctAddExample()